 Website Design and Complete Blog Set Up

 My daughter Nikki started designing websites 4 years ago (you can view her portfolio here).
-She official launched Lidyr Creative Marketing agency in 2013 and she specializes in web design and graphic design.
+She official launched Lidyr Creative Marketing agency in 2013 and she specializes in web design and graphic design for ecommerce websites.
 So if you don’t want to do it yourself, get in touch with Nikki Purvy today!
 Nikki will:

 - Register your domain